 COVID-19 : Please check icons on the Introduction tab for information about availability of certain activities and facilities listed below due to public health restrictions.

 The backcountry of Lake Superior Provincial Park provides access to numerous hiking and paddling opportunities which vary from easy day trips to multi-day adventures along the dramatic coast of Lake Superior.

-Lake Superior Provincial Park is known for its 150 km of maintained canoe routes, 130 km of hiking trails, and approximately 200 backcountry campsites.
+Lake Superior Provincial Park is known for its 150 km of maintained canoe routes and 130 km of hiking trails.

 Eleven hiking trails let visitors explore the landscapes that make up Lake Superior – rocky shores, beaches, lakes and rivers, forests, wetlands, and rolling hills.
 Fall hiking is popular when the leaves change, and the hills become alive with colour.

 Fishing is a popular activity at Lake Superior.
 The park boasts a fine Brook Trout fishery, plus opportunities for Lake Trout, Rainbow Trout, and Salmon.

 There are 163 backcountry campsites in Lake Superior Provincial Park which are divided into 76 zones.
 All zones have designated campsites with access to box privies.
 Some campsites have designated metal firepits.